image

 Back to Table of Contents

-What If I Just Want To Do This As A Hobby?
+What If I Just Want To Learn Floral Art As A Hobby?

 At Rittners Floral School, we enjoy having students attend our programs with many differing goals.
 For example, sometimes people will take our courses simply to get out of the house, meet new people and have some well deserved fun!!

-It is interesting that sometimes folks take our courses with no vocational goals at all, yet find that the very fact that our programs are professionally oriented opens up all kinds of future options that they didn't originally consider.
-If you are going to spend money taking a floral course it is wise to take one that will also provide the greatest amount of future possibilities.....
+It is interesting that many folks take our courses with no vocational goals at all, yet find that the very fact that our programs teach serious floral art skills opens up all kinds of future options that they didn't originally consider.
+If you are going to spend money taking a floral course it is wise to take one that will also provide the greatest amount of future options and possibilities.....

 We have no objections with people taking our courses just for fun, with no future vocational objectives.
-As far as we are concerned, stress reduction and the pursuit of fun are worthy endeavors!
+As far as we are concerned, stress reduction and the pursuit of fun are important goals.
 It also makes our class mix even more interesting.

 Back to Table of Contents